stefanoborini/stefanoborini.github.io/_posts/2019-10-17-building-my-own-keyboard-part-6.md

 from perfect, as you will see soon, but I will come up with a solution for rapid application at a later stage.

-- create new baseplate and design the screw setup

 # PCB

 Soldering the PCB components took me a whole day, but I found myself strangely absorbed at the zen-like activity of soldering